ircfspace/teleMirror/README.md

 ## Credits

 This project incorporates some methods and techniques inspired by ezyTel, which served as a reference for certain implementation approaches.
+The project also utilizes the teleFeed repository (https://github.com/ircfspace/teleFeed) as a backup data source for channel content.